 The union of a couple is always a celebratory event.
 Rabbi Rojzman or Rabbi Farber will be happy to meet with all couples contemplating marriage and will discuss opportunities for involvement in the synagogue.

 Please be aware that Rabbis of the Conservative movement are only permitted to officiate at the marriage of two members of the Jewish faith.

 In the event that a non-Jewish spouse affiliated with our congregation loses a loved one, Rabbi Rojzman or Rabbi Farber will be available for comfort and support.
 Judaism offers much in the way of mourning practices.
 Many Jewish traditions are universal in their ability to provide comfort at a time of loss.
 The Rabbis are available to discuss rituals and observances that may be helpful in a time of mourning.

 One need not be Jewish to take advantage of the many educational opportunities offered by the synagogue.
 Everyone is welcome to our adult education programs and classes.
-A child need not be Jewish to attend Early Childhood Preschool program at Beth Torah.
-Children of interfaith couples may be enrolled in our Religious School or Day School provided that the child is Jewish or that there is intent to have the child converted to Judaism.
+A child need not be Jewish to attend the Suzy Fischer Early Childhood Academy at Beth Torah.
+Children of interfaith couples may be enrolled in the Scheck Family Religious School provided that the child is Jewish or that there is intent to have the child converted to Judaism.